gokhanmeteerturk/fix-jira-ctrl-c-on-linux/README.md

 # Fix "`Copy` doesn't work on Jira" issue

-On some linux distros, copy function doesn't work on Jira.
+On some linux machines, copy function doesn't work on Jira.

 This script is an equally nasty solutions to Jira's nasty navigator.clipBoard override.